-The facilities department is announcing a change in our cleaning supplies.
-We are now using Bio Renewable products.
-Many of the new products are formulated using plant, animal, marine and forestry materials that are renewable, domestic agricultural materials.
-Bio-based products are excellent alternatives to products made from petroleum because they reduce fossil fuels used, help reduce dependency on foreign energy and are generally better for the environment to produce.
+Cleaning solutions used by our Housekeeping staff are bio-renewable, formulated from plant, animal, marine and forestry materials.
+Bio-based products are excellent alternatives to products made from petroleum because they reduce fossil fuels used, help reduce dependency on foreign oil and are generally better for the environment.

 In addition, paper towels and toilet tissue purchased are made from 100% recyclable materials.
 These eco-friendly products save forests, reduce landfill waste and limit CO2 emissions.